10 Proven SEO Techniques to Boost Your Blog’s Organic Traffic

 Your titles and descriptions are like tiny ads in search results.
 You need to keep titles under 60 characters with your main keyword near the start.
 Meta descriptions should also stay under 150 characters.

-Also, use proper heading tags (H1, H2, H3) with related keywords mixed in.
-Your main heading should have your primary keyword, but you don’t need to make it sound weird.
+Also, use proper heading tags (H1, H2, H3) with related keywords.
+Your main heading should include your primary keyword, but don’t make it sound weird.
 Also, sprinkle keywords naturally through your text.
-Google likes content that sounds human and not some keyword-inflated writing.
+Google likes content that sounds human, not keyword-inflated.

 Improve Page Speed and Core Web Vitals